Surja15/Surja15/README.md

 ### Tetris Game

-Description: A simple Tetris game implemented in Flutter, made from scratch.
+Description: A fully-fledged Tetris game implemented in Flutter, made from scratch.
 The game features intuitive controls with left, right, and rotate buttons, along with a score tab to keep track of your progress.

 - [Link to GitHub Repository](https://github.com/Surja15/tetris)